houseofcat/turbocookedrabbit/README.md

 cp.Shutdown()
 ```

-You can test publishing while manually shutting down the RabbitMQ connections!
-Good for chaos testing!
+You can create publishing tests in loops while manually shutting down the RabbitMQ connections!
+This is great for chaos engineering testing!

+Severing all connections:
-Simulating a server shutdown: `C:\Program Files\RabbitMQ Server\rabbitmq_server-3.8.5\sbin>rabbitmqctl.bat close_all_connections "suck it, trebek"`
+`C:\Program Files\RabbitMQ Server\rabbitmq_server-3.8.5\sbin>rabbitmqctl.bat close_all_connections "suck it, trebek"`

-SleepOnErrorInterval is the built in sleep when an error or closed Connection/Channel is found.
+SleepOnErrorInterval aids in slowing the system down when errors are occurring.
+Stops you from rapidly taking down your RabbitMQ nodes when they are experiencing issues.

 ```javascript
 "PoolConfig": {